lucaducca/Get-Going-Template/README.md

-# Get Going Template
+# Get Going Website Template
-Welcome to the Get Going website template!
+Welcome to Get Going, the free website template and guide!

 The template is designed to help non-technical startup founders like you create a website quickly, easily and importantly, for free!

-Follow me: @lucaducca
+I hope you find it useful!

+The instructions for how to use the template can be found [here](https://getgoingtemplate.com/instructions/instructions.html).

+You can follow me on X: @lucaducca